Bang · Breach · Clear

 Wall Breaching

 Frame charges for mouse holes.
 CMU vs. poured concrete vs. brick.
 Construction factor, P formula, M112 C4 calculations.
-Creating a man-sized breach.
+Creating a man-sized breach in built-up areas.

 → Notes